Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Performance

-However, for DGs with high complexity, the agent begins to encounter errors more often.
-For example, “\textit{if input A detects that the Downward Dog pose is held for less than 30 seconds, it suggests the user is a beginner, and Output I will inflate for support.
-If held for more than 60 seconds, it indicates a higher skill level, and Output I will deflate to increase difficulty…} (Fig. \ref{fig:complexity3}, DG51).”
-The logic flaw lies in the design to inflate support within the first 30 seconds for all users, inaccurately assuming beginner status regardless of actual skill level.
-Typically, allowing the agent to perform a self-check can correct such a mistake: “\textit{if input A detects that the Downward Dog pose for more than 45 seconds, it indicates a higher skill level, and Output I will deflate to increase difficulty} (Fig. \ref{fig:complexity3}, DG51)”.
+However, \textit{for DGs with high complexity, the agent begins to encounter errors more frequently}.
+For example, "if input A detects that the Downward Dog pose is held for less than 30 seconds, it suggests the user is a beginner, and Output I will inflate for support.
+If held for more than 60 seconds, it indicates a higher skill level, and Output I will deflate to increase difficulty… (Fig. \ref{fig:complexity3}, DG51)."
+The flaw here is assuming all users are beginners within the first 30 seconds, regardless of skill level. \textit{Typically, allowing the agent to perform a self-check can correct such errors}: "if input A detects the Downward Dog pose for more than 45 seconds, it indicates a higher skill level, and Output I will deflate to increase difficulty (Fig. \ref{fig:complexity3}, DG51)."

 \textbf{III.
-I/O Module Design.} In terms of the input module, the corresponding agent can usually provide the requested qualitative information accurately, including the design (size, shape, material) of the airbag serving as an input device and its placement.
-For example, "\textit{The airbag should be sufficiently thin and flexible to comfortably fit within the soles of shoes.
-Its shape can be akin to that of a sole, though smaller in size.} (Fig. \ref{fig:complexity3}, DG90)", "\textit{…the airbag should be made of elastic material, allowing it to recover its shape when no force is applied, catering to the 'Frequency' attribute's need for resiliency…} (Fig. \ref{fig:complexity1}, DG87)" and "\textit{…design an airbag sized and shaped to cover the top corners and the bottom center of the yoga mat…} (DG51)."
-However, we noticed a general weakness in understanding spatial distribution, specifically, it does not actively consider and avoid interference among multiple input devices in the same space, as shown by "\textit{For Input A, …This airbag… should appropriately fit the inner contours of the stress ball… For Input B, another airbag embedded within the stress ball is needed to detect binary gripping force…} (Fig. \ref{fig:complexity1}, DG14)."
+I/O Module Design.} In terms of the \textit{input module, the corresponding agent typically provides accurate qualitative information}, including the design (size, shape, material) of the airbag as an input device and its placement.
+For example, "The airbag should be sufficiently thin and flexible to comfortably fit within the soles of shoes, with a shape similar to a sole but smaller in size.
+(Fig. \ref{fig:complexity3}, DG90)," "…the airbag should be made of elastic material, allowing it to recover its shape when no force is applied, catering to the 'Frequency' attribute's need for resiliency… (Fig. \ref{fig:complexity1}, DG87)," and "…design an airbag sized and shaped to cover the top corners and bottom center of the yoga mat… (DG51)."
+However, we observed a \textit{weakness in understanding spatial distribution}, as the agent does not actively avoid interference between multiple input devices in the same space, as shown by "For Input A, …This airbag… should appropriately fit the inner contours of the stress ball… For Input B, another airbag embedded within the stress ball is needed to detect binary gripping force… (Fig. \ref{fig:complexity1}, DG14)."